Pedro-W21/hord3_test_game/design_doc.md

             - the main thread (or any tick-synchronized thread) has the Receiver<HordeProximaResponse>
                - each tick, receives and creates events filling the prompt vecs of the relevant entities

+# Multiplayer improvements :
+- the client controls a few IDs that he refuses resets and events for
+- server sets tickrate, clients slow down when necessary